shapeshifter/shapeshifter-specification/docs/general-description/validate-phase.md

 See [Rationale for information exchange in flexibility request](../appendix/rationale-for-information-exchange-in-flexibility-request.md) for more details about this information exchange including rationale.

-In the FlexRequest messages (see section 4.2.18), there is no single power value, rather a power space for each ISP, bound by two power values (“MinPower” and “MaxPower”).
+In the [FlexRequest messages](../message-descriptions/message-catalog/flex-request.md), there is no single power value, rather a power space for each ISP, bound by two power values (“MinPower” and “MaxPower”).
 In addition, there is a distinction between ISPs with a ‘requested’ disposition – meaning that there is a request for a deviation on the power consumption/production – and ISPs with an ‘available’ disposition – meaning that there is available space to deviate on the power consumption/production.

 <figure markdown>